Azure-Samples/SQLAIWorkshop/README.md

 This workshop comes with a PowerPoint slide deck that is used to teach the workshop.
 You can find the deck in the **[slides](./slides)** folder.

+To learn more about each module click on any Module below.

 ## **[Module 1 - SQL and AI Fundamentals](./Module%201%20-%20SQL%20and%20AI%20Fundamentals/README.md)**

 ##  **[Module 2 - AI Models](./Module%202%20-%20AI%20Models/README.md)**